aakashkumar1980/apps-microservices/ABOUT_PROJECT.md

 > - Calculates reward based on transaction amount and rules.
 > - Applies caps and budget limits.
 > - Publishes **`reward.fulfilled`** once credited successfully.
 >
-> 4. **Reliability**
-> - Retries transient errors, logs failures, and sends to DLQ if needed.
-> - Records all fulfillment details for monitoring and audit.
->
->
 > ### 🧠 Summary
 > - **Redemption Service**: Detects qualifying transactions for active offers.